 We still have the bed today, and I don’t regret financing it one bit.

 My husband had hardly any credit at the time, so doing this really helped him improve his score.
 Plus, we’re not spending any extra money in interest because we’ll have the bed paid off before interest even kicks in.
 We also plan to use the bed for many more years to come, so it’s worth our money.

 While furniture financing has worked out fine for me in the past, I wouldn’t recommend it for everyone.
 There are some serious drawbacks.

 For starters, the price of the furniture is often marked up when you finance it.
 If you’re paying a ton of interest on that couch or bed, you’ll be losing out on money while the value of your furniture decreases (similar to financing a car).

 Plus, when you finance furniture, you’ll eventually have to close the account when you pay it off, which won’t really help your credit long-term.
 If you get into the habit of financing couches, kitchen tables, and entertainment centers all the time, it can really hurt your finances.

 Furniture financing should be a last resort.
-If you don’t have any credit or savings — and don’t see any solid used furniture options — but you still need furniture for your home, taking out a loan and paying it back on time can help build your credit.
+If you don’t have any credit or savings — and don’t see any solid used furniture options — but you still need furniture for your home, taking out a personal loan through a trustworthy company like OppLoans and paying it back on time can help build your credit.
 Just make sure the retailer agrees to send your payment history to all three major credit bureaus each month.
 That’s a must, or else your loan and payments won’t really make a difference when it comes to improving your credit.